PaedDr. František Vízek

 zdroj: archive of a witness

-František Vízek was born on November 22, 1940 in Morkovice in Moravia.
-After graduating in 1958, he started working as a teacher in Josefov Důl, in 1967 he graduated from the Faculty of Education of the Jan Evangelista Purkyně University in Ústí nad Labem in the field of mathematics and geography.
-A year later, he refused to sign an agreement to invade the Warsaw Pact troops and had to leave education for political reasons.
-He became a worker in the Liberec quarry, trained as a stonemason and graduated for the second time at the Industrial School of Stonemasonry in Hořice.
-In 1985 he passed rigorous examinations in the theory of mathematics at Charles University and became a stonemason with a doctorate title.
-After the Velvet Revolution in 1989, he became the director of the School Office in Jablonec nad Nisou.
-In 1996, he was elected senator for the Czech Social Democratic Party.
-He has been retired since 2000, with his wife he has four children, fourteen grandchildren and five great-grandchildren.
+František Vízek was born on 22 November 1940 into a basket weaving family living in Morkovice in Moravia.
+In January 1947 he moved with his parents to Jablonec nad Nisou, where they hoped to find better living conditions.
+After graduating from high school in 1958, František Vízek started teaching in Josefův Důl and in 1967 he graduated from the Faculty of Education in Ústí nad Labem with a degree in mathematics and geography.
+His political convictions were being a supporter of Alexander Dubček, who promoted so-called socialism with a human face.
+He therefore condemned the invasion of Czechoslovakia by Warsaw Pact troops in August 1968 and was even a delegate to the so-called Vysočany Congress.
+As a result, he had to leave education and settle for a job as a worker in a stone quarry in Liberec.
+In order to secure better financial conditions, he apprenticed as a stonemason and graduated for the second time from the industrial school of stonemasonry in Hořice.
+In 1985 he passed the rigorous exams in mathematical theory at Charles University and became a stonemason with a doctorate.
+After the Velvet Revolution in 1989 he took up the post of director of the School Office in Jablonec nad Nisou.
+In 1996 he was elected senator for the Czech Social Democratic Party.
+He has been retired since 2000, and he and his wife have four children, 14 grandchildren and five great-grandchildren.